agalue/opennms-drift-kubernetes/README.minikube.md

 minikube start --cpus=8 --memory=32g --disk-size=60g \
   --addons=ingress \
   --addons=ingress-dns \
-  --addons=metrics-server \
+  --addons=metrics-server
-  --kubernetes-version=v1.18.10
 ```

-> **WARNING**: it could take time to have all the components up and running compared to cloud-based solutions, and I personally had a bad experiencing trying to make it work, which is why I encourage to use a cloud provider or a bare-metal Kubernetes cluster.
+> **WARNING**: it could take time to have all the components up and running compared to cloud-based solutions, which is why I encourage to use a cloud provider or a bare-metal Kubernetes cluster.

+> **IMPORTANT**: on macOS, it is better to use Hyperkit rather than VirtualBox, as I found it a lot faster to work with.
+You can enforce it by passing `--driver hyperkit`.

 ## Install the CertManager